fredyw/cpp-iniparser/README.md

 How to build
 ------------
-cpp-iniparser uses Waf build system (http://code.google.com/p/waf/).
+cpp-iniparser uses [Waf](https://github.com/waf-project/waf) build system.
 On Windows, you need to install MinGW.

 ### Preparing the build ###
     On Linux: